ASharpPen/Valheim.DropThat/README.md

 - Performance improvements
 	- Drop stacks instead of individual items.
 Want to have a stack of coins, that isn't a massive lag tower of individual coins?
 	- Limit max amount to avoid those pesky world-crashing level 10 trolls.

-# Documentation

-Documentation can be found on the [Drop That! wiki](https://github.com/ASharpPen/Valheim.DropThat/wiki).

 # v2.0.0 Details